aditya43/serverless-aws/README.md

 - `activity` step allows us to run any code on `EC2 Instances`.
 It is similar to `task` step just that `activity` step is not `Serverless` kind of step.
 - Whenever any `Step` in `State Machine` fails, entire `State Machine` fails.
 Here `Steps` as in `Lambda Functions` or any errors or exceptions received by `Step`.
 - We can also use `CloudWatch Rules` to execute a `State Machine`.
+- We can use `Lambda Function` to trigger `State Machine Execution`.
+The advantage of this approach is that `Lambda Functions` support many triggers for their invocation.
+By triggering `State Machine` using `AWS SDK` from `Lambda Function`, we eventually have access to use all the triggers available for `Lambda Function Invocation`.

 ----------------------------------------